The Museum is Open

 - To avoid crowding around individual works of art to read the label, we’ve provided the option to read the gallery labels online.

 Be prepared for your upcoming visit.
 Protocols are in place to make your Museum experience pleasurable and safe.

 - Masks are strongly recommended inside the Museum for all visitors, including youth ages 3 and older.
 Masks are recommended to be properly worn over the nose and mouth, and under the chin while inside the Museum.
 Please note, the following are not permitted instead of a face mask: gaiters, bandanas, scarves, ski masks, balaclavas, or masks with an exhalation valve.
 Face shields are also not allowed instead of a mask, but may be worn over one.

 - Coat check is now open and bags exceeding 16x16x8 inches will need to be checked prior to guest entry to the Museum.
 Please leave large items at home.
 Food, drink, and umbrellas are not allowed in the Museum and must be checked.
 Additional items may be checked at our discretion.
 Thank you for keeping our works of art safe.

 Even with all efforts and added precautions, an inherent risk of exposure to COVID-19 exists in any public place where people are present.
 Therefore, we cannot guarantee you or a member of your group will not be exposed to COVID-19 during your visit.
 By visiting The San Diego Museum of Art, you voluntarily assume all risks related to exposure to COVID-19.

 The San Diego Museum of Art’s PANAMA 66 Restaurant & Bar

-Panama 66 is reopening July 1 for grab-and-go food items.
+Panama 66 is now open, providing both outdoor dining and grab-and-go food items.

 Check the Panama 66 website for their latest information.